Skip to main content

 The Nature of the New World

-We recently entered a new century, but we are also entering a new world, one where the collisions between our demands and the earth's capacity to satisfy them are becoming daily events.
+We are entering a new world, one where the collisions between our demands and the earth's capacity to satisfy them are becoming daily events.
 It may be another crop-withering heat wave, another village abandoned because of invading sand dunes, or another aquifer pumped dry.
 If we do not act quickly to reverse the trends, these seemingly isolated events will come more and more frequently, accumulating and combining to determine our future.

 Resources that accumulated over eons of geological time are being consumed in a single human lifespan.
 We are crossing natural thresholds that we cannot see and violating deadlines that we do not recognize.
 These deadlines, determined by nature, are not politically negotiable.